Ferrous metal base: Induction-suitable pans have a ferrous metal base, which means a magnet will stick to it.

-Manufacturers recommend washing your pan in warm soapy water and drying thoroughly before you first use it.
-Some also suggest conditioning the pan before its first use by wiping vegetable oil on the surface and removing any excess with a paper towel.
+Manufacturers recommend washing your pan in warm, soapy water and drying thoroughly before you first use it.
+Some also suggest conditioning the pan before its first use.
+You do this by wiping vegetable oil on the surface and removing excess with a paper towel.

-While some pans are dishwasher safe, a dishwasher’s detergent can be too harsh, especially for non-stick surfaces.
-It’s better to hand wash in warm soapy water and use a soft sponge for cleaning.
-Never wash a hot non-stick pan in cold water; this can damage the non-stick surface and may cause the base of the pan to buckle.
+While some pans claim to be dishwasher-safe, a dishwasher’s detergent can be too harsh, especially for non-stick surfaces.
+It’s better to hand-wash in warm, soapy water and clean with a soft sponge.
+Never wash a hot non-stick pan in cold water – this can damage the non-stick surface and may cause the base to buckle.

 Don’t overheat an empty non-stick pan or leave it unattended on the cooktop.
-Non-stick cookware should only be used on low to medium temperatures and never on high heat, unless you’re bringing liquid to the boil.
+Non-stick cookware should only be used on low to medium temperatures, unless you’re bringing liquid to the boil.

 Wait for water to boil before adding salt.
 Adding salt to cold water can cause the base to pit (fast corrosion if the salt isn’t dissolved).